isadorasophia/genetic_cu/README.md

-Able to compile .cpp code as .cu by:

-	nvcc -x cu file.cpp

----

 Portable program that realize the algorithm for polygonal image generation proposed by Roger Alsin in his blog (www.rogeralsing.com).

-The original code was a .net program, I realized a portable C++ version.
+The original code was a .net program.
 This version seems 10/20 times faster than Roger .net code.

 This version requires SDL.

-Provided you have SDL development libraries installed you can compile it with "make" on a linux machine without additional efforts.
-You may need to hack a makefile to compile it on windows or OSX machines.

 To execute it: